-Hello, I’m Jennifer, Licensed Marriage and Family Therapist in New York City
+Hello and welcome!
+I’m Jennifer, Licensed Marriage and Family Therapist in New York City

 What I love most about Marriage & Family Therapy is its emphasis on healing relationships and the value placed on understanding discord through a contextual lens.
 I have a keen appreciation of how context – each individual’s experience and perception – affects how they communicate and function within their relationships.
 We are all products of our environments, experiences, perceptions and conscious decisions.